-does not, of course, This for include the giants used who-knows-what.
+of course, does not, This giants the used include for who-knows-what.
 At the other end of the spectrum, you have the Sinclair ZX80 with only 1K.
 And guess what?
-Programs are being developed in BASIC for even the ZX80 which are superior, programming-wise, to many of the ones for the other micros like the Color Computer.
+Programs are being developed in BASIC for even the ZX80 which are in superior, programming-wise, to many of the ones for the other micros like the Color Computer.

-this?
-It is because Why is into sloppy more memory leads one programming (of course, not in all cases).
-The answer does not lie in expanding memory for a specific utilizing mass computer but in storage devices like discs.
+Why is this?
+It is because more memory leads one into sloppy programming (of course, not in all cases).
+The answer does not lie in expanding memory for a specific computer but in utilizing mass storage devices like discs.
 I do understand the need to experient, but let's all keep our heads while doing this.